-Under the Building Act, if you wish to demolish or partly demolish a building you must notify Building Control.
+If you wish to wholly or partly demolish a building you must notify Building Control.
 We can then make sure there is minimum inconvenience to the public and occupiers of adjacent properties.
-There are also certain legal requirements which you must satisfy as the person intending to carry out the work.
+There are also certain legal requirements which you must satisfy.

 What you need to do